droplinked/Next-ShopFront/README.md

 ## usePayment Hook

-- **`crypto_payment`**: A function intended to handle cryptocurrency payments.
+- **`processCryptoPayment`**: A function intended to handle cryptocurrency payments.
 It uses the **`selected_method`** from the checkout state to determine the payment method and processes the payment accordingly.
 It includes obtaining wallet addresses, initiating transactions, and managing the checkout and submission of orders.

 - install the @droplinked/wallet-connection package in your project.
   ```bash